 Sarah Reid MBACP

-Hello, I am Sarah.
-I trained to be a counsellor because I wanted to help others as I had previously been helped, so I understand what a big step it is to begin therapy and the importance in finding a counsellor with whom you feel relaxed and can easily talk to.
+Hello, my name is Sarah.
+I trained to be a counsellor because I wanted to help others as I myself had been helped.
+I understand from my own personal experience what a big step it is to make the decision to start therapy as well as the importance in finding a counsellor who you can easily talk to and feel relaxed with.

-My counselling practice is based a few miles from Market Harborough in the beautiful and peaceful Thorpe Langton which is easy to access with plenty of off-road parking.
+My counselling practice is based a few miles from Market Harborough in the beautiful and peaceful Langton's which is easy to access with plenty of off-road parking.

-To make an appointment please get in touch whichever way is preferable - by email, text or phone call.
-If I am unable to answer your call immediately leave me a message and I will get back to you as soon as I can.
-I endeavour to reply to all calls, texts and emails as soon as possible within 24 hours.
+If you have any questions or you would like to make an appointment please get in touch whichever way is preferable - message me, phone call or text.
+If I am unable to answer your call immediately leave me a voicemail and I will get back to you as soon as I can.
+I endeavor to reply to all messages, calls and texts as soon as possible within 24 hours.

 Training, qualifications & experience

 - CPCAB Level 4 Diploma in Therapeutic Counselling (January 2015)

 - CPCAB Level 3 Certificate in Counselling Studies (2012)